thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 Give the following leap year rules, what kind(s) of tests can we write?

-1. every year whose number is perfectly divisible by four is a leap year.
+* every year whose number is perfectly divisible by four is a leap year.
-1. except for years which are both divisible by 100 and not divisible by 400.
+* except for years which ARE divisible by 100 and NOT divisible by 400 (divisible by 400 is still a leap year)
-1. 1600 and 2000 are leap years, but the century years 1700, 1800, and 1900 are not.
+  * 1600 and 2000 are still leap years
+  * 1700, 1800, and 1900 are not leap years

 Your function will work something like follows: